-Each Thursday a newsletter is sent out which contains news and updates on forthcoming events.
-Occasional letters are also sent out on this day.
+We ask all parents to sign up to the email facility on our website: https://newportjuniorschool.org.uk/home/parents-area/office/newsletter/ Each Friday a newsletter is sent out which contains news and updates on forthcoming events.
+Other emails will be sent out during the week.

 Each child has a home/school link book.
 The home/school link book being one of our key methods of communicating between home and school on a daily basis, it provides an opportunity for parents and teachers to make contact over any issues or concerns.
 Furthermore, it allows us to give guidance as to how parents and carers can assist and enhance their children’s learning, by for example reading with their children, times-tables .